-- providing for the liability of financial instrument providers, etc. for compensation in the event that a customer suffers damage as a result of a provider failing to explain important matters to the customer at the time of sale of a financial instrument, and/or other matters relating to the sale, etc.; and - (ii) implementing a registration system for persons acting as financial service intermediaries.
+- (i) providing for the liability of financial instrument providers, etc. for compensation in the event that a customer suffers damage as a result of a provider failing to explain important matters to the customer at the time of sale of a financial instrument, and/or other matters relating to the sale, etc.; and - (ii) implementing a registration system for persons acting as financial service intermediaries.

-In response to the growing need for a one-stop shop for a wide range of financial services, including banking, securities and insurance, the Act on Sales of Financial Instruments was renamed the Act on Provision of Financial Services to enable intermediaries to provide all of the above services under a single registration.
+In response to the growing need for a one-stop shop for a wide range of financial services, including banking, securities and insurance, the Act on Sales of Financial Instruments was revised and renamed the Act on Provision of Financial Services.
+This enables intermediaries to provide all of the above services, within certain limitations to protect users, in a single registration.